 *(Only exception: if a discussion is explicitly labeled “confidential”)

-- Typically two 1.5 hour-long lunch meetings each quarter
+- Typically two to three 1.5 hour-long meetings each quarter

 - Opportunity for optional additional engagement including projects and follow-up discussions